 This training seminar has quickly become a favorite event for many adoptive families in Georgia.
 It is designed to support adoptive families and most importantly provide them with an opportunity to network with one another.
-Please review this seminar brochure thoroughly, complete all forms, and forward the information to Family Matters Consulting, Inc. by Monday, April 20, 2015.
-You will have the option of downloading registration forms for this seminar online at www.ties-that-bind.org.
-Registration must be completed and deposits received by the deadline of April 20th.
+Please review this seminar brochure thoroughly, complete all forms online, and forward the information to Family Matters Consulting, Inc. by Friday, May 4, 2018.
+You will have the option of downloading registration forms for this seminar online at www.ties-that-bing.org.
+Registration must be completed and deposits received by the deadline of May 4th.
 Please use the checklist on the registration information page to ensure that you have completed all of the requested documents.

 Please note the “Parent Information & Seminar Policies” that you are encouraged to read.
 Completed registrations will be processed on a first-come, first-served basis, and space is limited so please register on time.
 Due to the popularity of this event and limited availability, preference will be given to first-time attendees who are receiving adoption assistance.
 This year’s Children and Youth program is limited to 250 children, and the activities are available ONLY to the children and teens of adoptive families who are registered.
 Limited spaces will be available for Adoption professionals who wish to attend this seminar and pay the full seminar rate (visit our website at www.ties-that-bind.org for rates and Registration form for Professionals.)